ZeroGrammer/Chess-Simulator/README.md

 - 3 -> promote to a Bishop
 - 4 -> promote to a Knight

-history of the game
-- Left-Arrow -> to look into the hisory of the game
-- Right-Arrow -> to go to the latest position

 Note: When you are looking into the history of the game you cannot move the pieces (since branching is not handled yet).
-      Just press Right-Arrow to go to the latest move and the continue the game.
+      Just press 'r' to go to the latest move and the continue the game.

 ### NOTE
 You can compile it for 32-bit, you will just have to change the path for SDL2 libs folders to point at 32-bit binaries in build.bat.